em3ndez/tiny-web-server/BUILDING.md

   When a filter is already added
     ✓ Then an identical filter path can't be added again When using Selenium to subscribe in a browser
-Dec 21, 2024 3:28:48 PM org.openqa.selenium.devtools.CdpVersionFinder findNearestMatch
-WARNING: Unable to find an exact match for CDP version 131, returning the closest version; found: 130; Please update to a Selenium version that supports CDP version 131
     ✓ Then it should echo three messages plus -1 -2 -3 back to the client Given a Tiny web server with a path registered
     ✓ Then it should not be able to register the same path again